Aaaaaaaaa

 Luis is a Brazilian biologist working on amphibian conservation, research, and education.

-In Brazil, Luis is member of the most successful amphibian conservation project in the country, which prevented the construction of a hydropower dam that would have caused the extinction of the Critically Endangered admirable redbelly toad.
+He has been part of one of Brazil’s most successful amphibian conservation efforts, which prevented the construction of a hydropower dam that would have led to the extinction of the Critically Endangered admirable red-belly toad.

 Stories featuring Luis Fernando Marin da Fonte